-I am a CNRS researcher at the interface of signal processing and complex networks currently with the CICS (Communication and Information in Complex Sytems) team in the GIPSA laboratory, in Grenoble, French Alps.
+I am a CNRS researcher in statistical signal processing and machine learning, currently with the GAIA (Geometrie Apprentissage Information et Algorithmes) team in the GIPSA laboratory, in Grenoble, French Alps.

-Internship positions are available on graph signal processing, community detection, machine learning.
+Internship positions are available on graph signal processing, determinantal point processes, community detection, machine learning.
 Please inquire by sending an e-mail at firstname.lastname [at] gipsa-lab.grenoble-inp.fr !

 Current research interests